coatyio/coaty-js/docs/man/developer-guide.md

 ### Observing events

-Use any of the `observeDiscover`, `observeQuery`, `observeUpdate`, `observeAdvertiseWithCoreType`, `observeAdvertiseWithObjectType`, `observeDeadvertise`, `observeChannel`, or `observeAssociate` methods to observe incoming request events in your agent.
-For `observeDiscover`, `observeQuery` or `observeUpdate`, invoke the `resolve`, `retrieve`, or `complete` method on the received event to send a response event.
+Use any of the `observeDiscover`, `observeQuery`, `observeUpdate`, `observeCall`, `observeAdvertiseWithCoreType`, `observeAdvertiseWithObjectType`, `observeDeadvertise`, `observeChannel`, or `observeAssociate` methods to observe incoming request events in your agent.
+For `observeDiscover`, `observeQuery`, `observeUpdate`, or `observeCall`, invoke the `resolve`, `retrieve`, `complete`, or `returnEvent` method on the received event object to send a response event.

-Note that there is no guarantee that response events are ever delivered by the Discover, Query, and Update communication patterns.
-Depending on your system design and context such a communication pattern might return no responses at all or not within a certain time interval.
-In your agent project, you should handle these cases by chaining a timeout handler to the observable returned by the observe method (see code examples below in the next sections).
+> Note that there is no guarantee that response events are ever delivered by the
+> Discover, Query, Update, and Call communication patterns.
+Depending on your system
+> design and context such a communication pattern might return no responses at all
+> or not within a certain time interval.
+In your agent project, you should handle these
+> cases by chaining a timeout handler to the observable returned by the observe
+> method (see code examples below in the next sections).

 ### Advertise event pattern - an example